Native macOS

 No pressure.
 Just free.

-Stop saying “cut that part out.”
+“cut that part out.”

-Lock your lifetime price.
+Be first to hear pricing.
 One email a month.
 Zero spam.